dfguan/purge_dups/README.md

 python scripts/run_purge_dups.py config.iHelSar1.json src iHelSar1
 ```

+After the pipeline is finished, there will be four new directories in the working directory (set in the configuration file).

+- **coverage**: coverage cutoffs, coverage histogram and base-level coverage files
+- **split_aln**: segmented assembly file and a self-alignment paf file.
+- **purge_dups**: duplicate sequence list.
+- **seqs**: purged primary contigs ending with .purge.fa and haplotigs ending with .red.fa, also K-mer comparison plot and busco results are also in this directory.
 ### Other Modification

 If the busco and k-mer comparison plot scripts are working, please modify them with the following instructions.